rbonghi/rbonghi.github.io/_pages/contact.md

       url: "/raffaello-bonghi"
 ---

-# Collaborations
+# Personal collaborations

-For collaborations, my email is:
+For personal collaborations, my email is:

 📧 [**raffaello@rnext.it**](mailto:raffaello@rnext.it)
 {: .text-center}